-Soda drinking has previously been associated with lower bone mineral density in women and children1,2, and a new study focuses specifically on the effects of diet soda on bone health.
+Soda drinking has previously been associated with lower bone mineral density in women and children1,2, and other studies focus specifically on the effects of diet soda on bone health.
 The authors commented that this research was sparked by the observation that diet soda drinking behaviors are often different than regular soda drinking behaviors – women often use diet sodas in an effort to avoid weight gain – either to stave off hunger between meals or as a replacement for calorie-containing beverages.
 Many women drink over 20 diet sodas per week.3

 The average American drinks 216 liters of soda each year.4